 • Western Governors University BSN to MSN Online Program

 3. How Long Does Nurse Practitioner School Take to Complete a Direct Entry MSN-NP Program? - (20 to 24 months full-time or 24 to 48 months part-time)

 Are you ready for a career change?
 Do you want to be a nurse but are hoping to provide care at the level of the nurse practitioner?
 The great news is that you can do this WITHOUT spending time earning your BSN first.
 Direct Entry MSN programs are designed for people who have their bachelor’s degree in a non-nursing field and want to become a nurse practitioner.
 If this sounds like the program for you be sure to check out some school’s websites as the programs can vary in length and entrance requirements.
 Pre-requisites are required for almost all direct entry MSN programs.
 You will likely need to have taken classes in science fields such as biology, chemistry, anatomy and physiology, microbiology, statistics and more, so make sure you know what you need to complete before you apply.
 So how many years of schooling is required to become a nurse practitioner?
-On average nurse practitioner program length when doing a direct entry MSN program will be about 20 to 24 months full-time or 24 to 48 months part-time.
+On average nurse practitioner school length when pursuing a direct entry MSN program will be about 20 to 24 months full-time or 24 to 48 months part-time.

 will require you to work as an RN for a couple years during the program which makes it a little longer.
 This is not the norm, but just make sure to check what your curriculum will look like so you’re not caught off guard after applying.

 Here are some other examples of Direct Entry MSN programs:

 • Johns Hopkins University Direct Entry MSN Program